w3stling/exchange_calendars/README.md

 ### **`<calendar>` is missing a holiday, has a wrong time, should have a break etc...**

 **All** of the exchange calendars are maintained by user contributions.
 If a calendar you care about needs revising, please open a [PR](https://github.com/gerrymanoim/exchange_calendars/pulls) - that's how this thing works!
+(Never contributed to a project before and it all seems a bit daunting?
+Check [this out](https://github.com/firstcontributions/first-contributions/blob/main/README.md) and don't look back!)

 You'll find the workflow to modify an existing calendar [here](.github/pull_request_template.md).